rhamdeew/phpIB/README.md

 **ToDO:**

-1. Add support to exclude files and directories
+1. -Add support to exclude files and directories-

 2. Add mail report with stats and status